-ISBE is compiling a list of resources that it will share with the field in the spring of 2017 in order to support districts and schools in their selection of "evidence-based practices" for the purposes of school improvement.
-Schools identified for support that do not meet the state-determined exit criteria will be supported in selecting contextually appropriate, evidence-based practices that have more rigorous levels of evidence supporting their effectiveness.
+ISBE requires Comprehensive schools to select "evidence-based practices" for the purposes of school improvement.
+Schools identified for Intensive Support because they do not meet the state-determined exit criteria after completing a full Comprehensive Support school improvement cycle will be supported in selecting contextually appropriate, evidence-based practices that have more rigorous levels of evidence supporting their effectiveness.
 The LEA will be supported in establishing a strong program monitoring system to ensure that the selected practices are implemented with high levels of fidelity.